 Installing Expansion Cards

-Like any other component in your homebuilt computer, you should make sure that the cards you are about to install are compatible with your motherboard and with the operating system you plan on installing.
+As with any other component in your homebuilt computer, you should make sure that the cards you are about to install are compatible with your motherboard and with the operating system you plan on installing.
 The most basic factors to consider are whether the cards will fit (that is, does your motherboard have slots to accommodate them), whether they're compatible with your operating system, whether they're compatible with the applications you want them to run, and how much power they consume.

-Compatibility becomes especially important when selecting AGP or PCIe video cards, because the voltages and slots for the different standards are different.
-So be especially careful that your motherboard is capable of supporting the video card you have selected before you attempt to install it, and check to see if there are any motherboard jumpers you have to set for the card you are installing.
+Compatibility becomes especially important when selecting PCIe cards because the specifications and the physical slots for the different versions of PCIe are not compatible.
+So be especially careful that your motherboard is capable of supporting the cards you have selected before you attempt to install them.

 Some cards may have additional connections that have to be made, such as the cable that connects a CD-ROM drive to the sound card, or a power connector for some high-powered video cards or audio break-out cards.
 See the card's documentation for detailed instructions.